Commission on Mother and Baby Homes:

 Anyone affected can also directly contact the CONNECT free telephone out of hours telephone counselling and support service where they can talk in confidence with a trained counsellor.
 The CONNECT out of hours service is contactable at Freephone 1800 477 477 from the Republic of Ireland.
 Its services will be available on Tuesday 11th April from 6pm -11pm and then from Wednesday 12th April – Sunday 16th April 6pm -10pm.

 Any person seeking adoption information and tracing information may wish to visit the following sites:

-- Dáil Statements - Announcement by the Commission of Investigation confirming Human Remains on the Site of the former Tuam Mother and Baby home
+- Dáil Statements - Announcement by the Commission of Investigation confirming Human Remains on the Site of the former Tuam Mother and Baby home (9th March 2017)

 - Press Release - The Commission of Investigation into Mother and Baby Homes has today submitted a 2nd Interim Report to the Minister for Children and Youth Affairs (16th September)

 - Press Release - New Timeline for two Mother and Baby Home Reports will not delay Government response to Commission findings (27th July 2016)

 - Press Release - Minister Reilly announces the establishment of the Commission of Investigation into Mother and Baby Homes and Certain Related Matter (19th February 2015)

 - Statutory Instruments.
 S.I.
 No. 57 of 2015 - Commission of Investigation (Mother and Baby Homes and Certain Related Matters) Order 2015